Jocker666z/vgm2flac/README.md

 * If possible, encoding is done in parallel.
 * If available, the tags are always implemented in the final file.
-* Final flac in always in 16bits with best compression level (ffmpeg option: -compression_level 12 -sample_fmt s16)
+* Final flac is always in 16bits with best compression level (ffmpeg option: -compression_level 12 -sample_fmt s16)
 * Encoding loop order:
 	* vgm encoding in wav file
 	* peak normalisation to 0db & false stereo detection